Private Percy Jackson Mythology Trip for Families 5 days

 Afternoon: Ancient Corinth (1 hour)

 In the afternoon we will make a stop at the famous Corinth Canal, known as the ‘Isthmus of Corinth’, an impressive narrow land bridge that connects the Peloponnese with the rest of the mainland.
-Our itinerary includes a one hour stop at Ancient Corinth where you will see, among others, the unique monolithic Temple of the God Apollo as well as the Roman Forum.
+Our itinerary includes a one-hour stop at Ancient Corinth where you will see, among others, the unique monolithic Temple of the God Apollo as well as the Roman Forum.
+The stop in Ancient Corinth is unguided.
+The services of the licensed guide can be arranged at an extra cost.

 Embark on a quest with your family to experience Greece and explore the places and stories of Percy Jackson.
 Book our Percy Jackson Mythology for families 5-day trip for an unforgettable experience and a fun family vacation in Greece!